yourtion/MonitorixAPI/README.md

 If you have web Authenticate please config the USER and PASSWD.

 ### How to use?
-access `index.php` without parameter you can get all the option from Monitorix
+1. access `index.php` without parameter you can get all the option from Monitorix

 Success return:
 	{
 		when: {
 			1day: "Daily",
 			1week: "Weekly",
-			1month: "Monthly",
+			1month: "Monthhly",
 			1year: "Yearly"
 		},
 		graph: {